PreK - 8th Grade

-It's very rare we have two days that are alike in this household, but I will give you a rough estimate of our day.
-In the morning, the kids take turns at the computer.
-To start the day off, we work on the Time4Learning website.
-Depending on how long they spend on that, a site of their choosing follows.
-Another website we really like (although my 10-year-old is out-growing it) is Enchanted Learning.
-This year, we're also adding in the Learn at Home books for grades first through third.
+For some families, it's very rare to have two days alike.
+However, there is often a rough template parents try to go by.
+For instance, in the morning, your kids might take turns at the computer.
+To start the day off, you could work on the Time4Learning website.
+Another website some families enjoy for your younger students is Enchanted Learning.
+You might also add in Learn at Home books for grades first through third.
 These are great books that help the non-organized parent have a plan.
 It includes plans for the day but also leaves time/room for expansion or changes.
-We also read at least an hour every day.
+You also might like to read at least an hour every day.

 Time4Learning's experience shows that there is no single, best homeschool material.
 Rather than feeling torn between homeschool resources, parents should select a diverse blend of materials and activities.

 For families with more than one child, choosing a homeschool curriculum can be more problematic.
 What works for one child may not work for another.
 What works for one subject may not work on the next.
 What works one year, may fall flat the very next year.